marcoGrancoder/brackieChecker/README.md

 It will print out a copy of the file along with BALANCED or UNBALANCED and, if so, a line describing the first faulty bracket/quote.

 There is one issue: if you use an escape character and a quote, it will break.
 We'll get to fixing that later, hehe...
+Currently the entire thing is broken, will fix!!!

 Thank you for using **brackieChecker**!